Ugochukwuodinaka/US-Births-Analysis/README.md

 1. Data Cleaning
 2. Data Visualiziation
 3. Descriptive Analytics
-4. Critical Thinking and Problem Solving
+4. Analytical Thinking and Problem Solving
 5. Communication and Reporting
 <br />

 ### Tools Used
 1. Power Query Editor
     - Was used to:
-        1. Extract,
+        1. Clean,
         2. Transform,
         4. Load the dataset for this analysis.